dennieru/semaphore-ng2-webpack/README.md

-# Setup for Angular 2 with Webpack
+# Setup for Angular 2.1 with Webpack & materialize

 This is the code setup for the article
 [